canonical/spark-client-snap/docs/tutorial/t-setup.md

 ### Setup spark-client snap and service accounts

-When Spark jobs are run on top of Kubernetes, a set of Kubernetes resources like service account, associated roles, role bindings etc. need to be created and configured.
-Luckily, we have a `spark-client` snap as part of Charmed Spark solution to do all of that.
+When Spark jobs are run on top of Kubernetes, a set of resources like service account, associated roles, role bindings etc. need to be created and configured.
+To simplify this task, the Charmed Spark solution offers the `spark-client`.
 Let's install the `spark-client` snap at first:

 ```bash
 sudo snap install spark-client --channel 3.4/edge